Espresso Cheesecake with Kahlúa Whipped Cream

 1. Position a rack in the center of the oven and heat the oven to 190°C (375°F).

-3. In a stand mixer fitted with the paddle attachment, beat the cream cheese, crème fraîche, flour, and salt on medium speed, scraping down the sides of the bowl and the paddle frequently, until very smooth and fluffy, about 5 minutes.
-Make sure the cheese has no lumps (if you find there are lumps at the end, you can always strain through a sieve).
+2. In a stand mixer fitted with the paddle attachment, beat the cream cheese, crème fraîche, flour, and salt on medium speed, scraping down the sides frequently, until very smooth and fluffy, about 5 minutes.
+Make sure there are no lumps (strain through a sieve if needed).

-4. Add the 1-1/4 cups granulated sugar and continue beating until well blended and smooth.
+3. Add the sugar and continue beating until well blended and smooth.

-6. Add the eggs one at a time, beating just until blended (don’t overbeat once the eggs have been added or the cheesecake will puff too much and crack as it cools.)
+5. Add the eggs one at a time, beating just until blended after each addition.
+Do not overbeat once the eggs are in or the cheesecake will puff and crack as it cools.

-7. Pour the filling into the cooled crust and smooth the top.
+6. Pour the filling into the chilled crust and smooth the top.

-8. Bake until the center jiggles like jelly when nudged, 55 to 65 minutes.
-The cake will be slightly puffed around the edges, and the center will still look moist.
+7. Bake until the center jiggles like jelly when nudged, 55–65 minutes.
+The cake will be slightly puffed around the edges and the center will still look moist.

 For the coffee cream:

-1. Add the cream, Kahlua and icing sugar into a medium sized bowl, and whip until the cream is firm and will hold its shape when piped (but don’t overwhip).
-Store in fridge until needed.
+1. Combine the cream, coffee liqueur, and icing sugar in a bowl and whip until the cream is firm and holds its shape when piped.
+Store in the fridge until needed.

 To serve:

-1. Unclasp and remove the side of the springform pan and run a long, thin metal spatula under the bottom crust.
-Carefully slide the cake onto a flat serving plate.
+1. Unclasp and remove the side of the springform pan.
+Run a long, thin spatula under the crust and carefully slide the cake onto a flat serving plate.

-2. Garnish with piped coffee cream (keep the remainder to serve alongside) and chocolate-covered espresso beans and serve.
-To cut, run a thin knife under hot water, wipe it dry, and cut the cake into slices, heating and wiping the knife after every slice.
+2. Pipe the coffee cream on top (keep the remainder to serve alongside), scatter over the chocolate-covered espresso beans, and serve.
+To cut cleanly, run a thin knife under hot water, wipe dry, and heat after every slice.

 • Category: Baking, Dessert